Many hearing people would typically think that they cannot imagine life without hearing. Losing 'hearing' is a huge hole in life.

 Think in real life applications: Deaf native-signers also use faces as one of the articulators to convey linguistic information, such as topicalization, adverbial forms, conditionals, relative clauses, sentence types, intonation, and so on.
 They are sensitive to subtle facial differences.

-Many hearing signers and even interpreters can unawarely miss a grammatical or semantic inflections and subtleties (movement, location, palm orientation, handshape, and non-manual signals) that native Deaf signers naturally grasp.
+Many hearing signers and even interpreters can unawarely miss some grammatical or semantic inflections and subtleties (movement, location, palm orientation, handshape, and non-manual signals) that native Deaf signers naturally grasp.

 Another study tests deaf and hearing subjects on the mental rotation tasks.